roosterMAP/rmKit-docs/docs/source/uv.rst

 --------------

 ``Rectangularize`` attempts to map the uvs of the current face selection to a rectangle.
-Is does this by doing a conformal uv unwrap, identifying four corners, flattening the edges in between, and relaxing the inner uv verts.
+Is does this by doing a conformal uv unwrap, identifying four corners, flattening the edges in between and relaxing the inner uv verts.

 .. note::
 	* Bind to a key in the addon Preferences in the ``UV Editor`` context or find it in the rmKit section of the UV Editor tools panel.